STEVEADI/Bootstrap-Projects/README.md

 4. Customize the code as needed to suit your own projects.

 ## About Bootstrap
 Bootstrap is a powerful front-end framework that helps create responsive, mobile-first web designs with ease.
 Its pre-built components and flexible grid system make it a go-to for rapid web development.
-I have uploaded the ZIP files of the projects that I created and index.html,index.css.index.js are sample files.
+I have uploaded the ZIP files of the projects that I created and index.html,index.css.index.js are just sample files.